-Sept.
-15th.
-The sky had worn a very unsettled aspect on the preceding evening; and the wind, rising, increased to a storm during the night.
+September 15; the sky had worn a very unsettled aspect on the preceding evening; and the wind, rising, increased to a storm during the night.
 Having also veered round to the northward, it brought around us a great quantity of heavy ice; so that, at daylight, we found ourselves completely locked in, to our no small vexation, which was much augmented by seeing clear water within a quarter of a mile.
 Every exertion was made to warp out, or to extricate ourselves in some manner: but a whole forenoon of hard labour gained us scarcely more than four times the length of our ship.
 At length the ice accumulated to such a degree, that we were obliged to abandon the attempt.

 In the mean time the storm increased, with squalls of snow, so as to render our situation both critical and uncomfortable; since we could not regain the harbour which we had so prematurely left.
 Thus exposed to the storm, the pressure of the ice was also to be feared, as the icebergs were accumulating on the shores of the cape, which they were too deep to pass.
-At length the one to which we were moored went afloat, giving us much trouble: while the largest one near us split into six pieces, with a noise like thunder; falling over and throwing up the water all around.
+At length the one to which we were moored went afloat, giving us much trouble; while the largest one near us split into six pieces, with a noise like thunder; falling over and throwing up the water all around.
 One of these fragments gave our ship a violent shock; and another, rising up beneath the Krusenstern, lifted her out of the water on the ice, and then launched her off again.
 Fortunately, no damage was sustained.

 The night tide was further diminished, and we continued, after this last adventure, to be not far from the point of the cape behind which was the clear water: while we were obliged to wait with patience for some favourable change of the wind.
 The thermometer was at 34°, and the snow was so heavy as to cover the mountains.
 A party was sent to the cairn, to examine into the state of the ice, and, having returned, they reported it to be quite closed to the southward, with exception of a narrow lane of water along the land, which now appeared to trend more to the southward.
 Shortly, the temperature fell to 28°, with clearer weather and the barometer rising.
-The latitude of this cape was found to be 76° 22', and the longitude 92° 15', which, with the correction, is probably 91°.
+The latitude of this cape was found to be 70° 22', and the longitude 92° 15', which, with the correction, is probably 91°.

-16th.
-The wind was somewhat more moderate this day, and the weather milder; but the ice was quite close every where, excepting for a small space on the south side of the cape.
-We went on shore to survey the channel through which we had intended to pass; when we saw that there were two reefs of rocks in the middle of it. was a lesson to our impatience; as it was one among many incidents occurring in this voyage, calculated to teach us that apparent misfortunes are often benefits.
+September 16; the wind was somewhat more moderate this day, and the weather milder; but the ice was quite close everywhere, excepting for a small space on the south side of the cape.
+We went on shore to survey the channel through which we had intended to pass; when we saw that there were two reefs of rocks in the middle of it.
+It was a lesson to our impatience; as it was one among many incidents occurring in this voyage, calculated to teach us that apparent misfortunes are often benefits.
 Had we been but ten minutes sooner, we should have made the attempt; and, without a miracle, the consequences must have been fatal.
 Of this, we could entertain no doubt, when we saw that their depth would then have been six feet, enough to conceal them from us, while, on taking the ground, we should have been overwhelmed by the descending masses of ice.
-Thus was our disappointment converted into a source of enjoyment, and of self-gratulation: with the same knowledge on the day before, we should have thought our icy prison a paradise.
+Thus was our disappointment conthought our icy prison a paradise.